sanderveldhuis/glidelite/doc/configuration.md

 **Default:** `[]`

 Specifies an array of additional Linux APT packages which are required to run the project on your deployment system.
-These packages are only installed on deployment.
+These packages are only installed on deployment and not available for local testing.

 ```json
 {